sirbrillig/phpcs-variable-analysis/README.md

 ### Standalone

-1. Install PHP_CodeSniffer by following its [installation instructions](https://github.com/squizlabs/PHP_CodeSniffer#installation) (via Composer, Phar file, PEAR, or Git checkout).
+1. Install PHP_CodeSniffer (PHPCS) by following its [installation instructions](https://github.com/squizlabs/PHP_CodeSniffer#installation) (via Composer, Phar file, PEAR, or Git checkout).

-   Do ensure that PHP_CodeSniffer's version matches our [requirements](#requirements)
+   Do ensure that PHP_CodeSniffer's version matches our [requirements](#requirements).

-2. Download and uncompress the latest release:
+2. Install PHPCSUtils (required by this sniff).
+Download either the zip or tar.gz file from [the PHPCSUtils latest release page](https://github.com/PHPCSStandards/PHPCSUtils/releases/latest).
+Expand the file and rename the resulting directory to `phpcsutils`.
+Move the directory to a place where you'd like to keep all your PHPCS standards.

-Click to download either the zip or tar.gz file from [the latest release page](https://github.com/sirbrillig/phpcs-variable-analysis/releases/latest).
-Expand the file and rename the resulting directory to `VariableAnalysis`.
+3. Install VariableAnalysis.
+Download either the zip or tar.gz file from [the VariableAnalysis latest release page](https://github.com/sirbrillig/phpcs-variable-analysis/releases/latest).
+Expand the file and rename the resulting directory to `phpcs-variable-analysis`.
+Move the directory to a place where you'd like to keep all your PHPCS standards.

-3. Add its path to the PHP_CodeSniffer configuration:
+4. Add the paths of the newly installed standards to the [PHP_CodeSniffer installed_paths configuration](https://github.com/squizlabs/PHP_CodeSniffer/wiki/Configuration-Options#setting-the-installed-standard-paths).
+The following command should append the new standards to your existing standards (be sure to supply the actual paths to the directories you created above).

+        phpcs --config-set installed_paths "$(phpcs --config-show|grep installed_paths|awk '{ print $2 }'),/path/to/phpcsutils,/path/to/phpcs-variable-analysis"

+    If you do not have any other standards installed, you can do this more easily (again, be sure to supply the actual paths):

-        phpcs --config-set installed_paths /path/to/VariableAnalysis
+        phpcs --config-set installed_paths /path/to/phpcsutils,/path/to/phpcs-variable-analysis

-If you already have installed paths, [use a comma to separate them](https://github.com/squizlabs/PHP_CodeSniffer/wiki/Configuration-Options#setting-the-installed-standard-paths).

 ## Customization